Tre-VN/Haruma-ToolKit/README.md

 - Haruma ToolKit featuring Helper to make public tool easier
 - Featuring many function to help mods maker not struggling with files

+## Language Pack
+- HarumaToolKit support multiple language, especially big country.
+Start by going to "entry/[YOUR LANGUAGE]", copy and paste all the htmls as override mode.

 ## Features

 - Batch: Aliases Merge: Help you to merge aliases from jsons file